MinBZK/ai-validation/docs/projects/tad/reporting-standard/latest.md

 describe the external features, markings, and internal layout of those products.
 26. `user_interface` (OPTIONAL, string).
 Provide a basic description of the user interface provided to the user responsible for its operation.
+    1. `link` (OPTIONAL, string).
+A link to the user interface can be included.
+    2. `snapshot` (OPTIONAL, string).
+A snapshot/screenshot of the user interface can be included with the use of a hyperlink.

 #### 1. Models